Setting up in New Brunswick

 Number of shares

-You must select the number of shares each shareholder will have.
+You must determine the number of shares allocated to each shareholder.

-- A corporation may issue as few or as many shares as it deems desirable.
-The crucial matter is the proportion of shares that is initially issued to each shareholder, rather than the actual number.
-For example, if there are 2 shareholders and each is to have a 50% interest in the corporation, it is irrelevant whether each shareholder receives 10 shares or 10,000 shares each, since in either case, both receive an equal proportion of the shares.
+A corporation can issue as few or as many shares as it deems suitable.
+What matters most is the proportion of shares initially allocated to each shareholder, rather than the actual number.
+For instance, if there are two shareholders, each with a 50% interest in the corporation, it doesn’t matter whether each shareholder receives 10 shares or 10,000 shares – both receive an equal share of ownership.

 Directors

-You must decide who will be the directors of the corporation.
+You must decide who will serve as the directors of you Canada company.

 Officers

-- Officers are the persons who hold certain senior management positions, such as President, Vice-President, Secretary and Treasurer, among others.
+Officers hold key senior management positions, such as President, Vice-President, Secretary, and Treasurer, among others.

 Fiscal year-end

-- A fiscal year is any 12-month period used by a corporation as its official accounting period.
-A fiscal year-end is the official last day of the fiscal year of a corporation.
-The fiscal year-end does not need to be December 31, but is typically the last day of the chosen month.
+A fiscal year represents any 12-month period that a corporation designates as its official accounting period.
+The fiscal year-end is the formal conclusion of the fiscal year, and it doesn’t need to coincide with December 31, although this date is often chosen.

 Accountants

-- Auditors are the professionals who check the accuracy, fairness and general acceptability of a corporation’s accounting records and attests to them.
-A corporation must generally appoint an auditor to prepare the annual financial statements of the corporation.
-The auditor should be a chartered accountant and cannot be a director or officer of the corporation.
-Alternatively, you may appoint accountants to prepare the financial statements of the corporation but who will not act as auditors of the corporation.
+Auditors are professionals responsible for verifying the accuracy, fairness, and overall acceptability of a corporation’s accounting records.
+They also attest to the accuracy of these records.
+In general, a corporation must appoint an auditor to prepare its annual financial statements.
+The auditor should be a chartered accountant and cannot simultaneously serve as a director or officer of the corporation.
+Alternatively, you can appoint accountants to prepare the corporation’s financial statements without acting as auditors.

-- Shareholders of a private corporation may choose not to appoint an auditor for any given fiscal year.
-All the shareholders must agree to this decision.
-This decision remains valid only until the next annual meeting, where all the shareholders of the corporation must once again consent to not appointing an auditor for the following fiscal year.
+Shareholders of a private corporation have the ability to opt not to appoint an auditor for a specific fiscal year, provided all shareholders reach an agreement on this matter.
+This decision remains in effect until the next annual meeting, where shareholders must once again consent to not appointing an auditor for the subsequent fiscal year.

 Incorporation packages for non-residents of Canada

-There are no restrictions on the authorized or issued capital.
+There are no restrictions on authorized or issued capital.

-Shares are normally issued at no par value.
+Shares are typically issued without a designated par value.

-Most Canadian provinces have residency restrictions for the board of directors.
-We can provide incorporation services in provinces which do not have residency restrictions.
-Those provinces are Nova Scotia, British Columbia and New Brunswick.
+In many Canadian provinces, specific residency requirements apply to the board of directors.
+However, we offer incorporation services in provinces without these residency restrictions, namely Nova Scotia, British Columbia, and New Brunswick.

 - Registered Office.